OUCompilers/cs4100-sp22/pe-rustlings.md

 https://github.com/rust-lang/rustlings

-Submit screenshots like the following to Blackboard.
 Solve at least 10 of them.
-Make sure your screenshots shows everything you solved by re-running "rustlings watch".
+Submit the output of command "rustlings list" or screenshots like the following to Blackboard.

 ![](https://imgur.com/m3QcO6e.png)